cavis/gridheist/README.md

     grunt build
     grunt watch
+    grunt dev

 Getting Started
 ---------------

-Include gridheist.js and gridheist.css, or some version of them.
+Include `build/gridheist.js` and `build/gridheist.css`, or some version of them.
 (See example/index.html for an example).

 ### In your `<head>` section (next to other CSS):